shanapu/MyJailbreak/README.md

 >
 > Copy the folders materials/, models/ & sound/ in the fastDL/ directory to your FastDownload server
 >
-> Open your downloads.ini in the your csgo/addons/sourcemod/configs directory and add the content of downloads.txt..
+> Open your downloads.ini in your csgo/addons/sourcemod/configs directory and add the content of downloads.txt
 >
-> Run plugin for the first time and all nessasery .cfg files will be generate
+> Run plugin for the first time and all necessary .cfg files will be generated
 >
 > Configure all settings in cfg/MyJailbreak to your needs
 >